shubhamsugara22/shubhamsugara22/README.md

 ## 🚀 About me

-- 🖥️ I'm  Shubham Singh Sugara currently working as Senior Software Engineer at Moody's Analytic
+- 🖥️ I'm  Shubham Singh Sugara currently working as Senior Software Engineer at Moody's Analytics
 -  Previously worked as Application Developer in IBM/Kyndryl for 4+ years

 - ⚡ I'm addicted to learning and growing everyday currently working to improve my skills on Containerization and system design.